edgedb/edgedb-js/docs/index.rst

 What's next
 ===========

-We recommend reading the :ref:`Client docs <edgedb-js-driver>` first and getting familiar with configuring the client.
+We recommend reading the :ref:`client docs <edgedb-js-driver>` first and getting familiar with configuring the client.
 You'll find important APIs like ``withGlobals`` and connection details there.
-After that, depending on your preferences, look through the :ref:`Query Builder <edgedb-js-qb>` documentation and use the other pages as a reference for writing code-first EdgeDB queries.
+After that, depending on your preferences, look through the :ref:`query builder <edgedb-js-qb>` documentation and use the other pages as a reference for writing code-first EdgeDB queries.